Vineyard and Winery Insurance Specialists

 It is critical that farmers wishing to purchase crop insurance select a company that makes use of a well-trained and respected pool of assessors.
 The principle job of the crop assessor is to establish the amount lost due to the impact of frost and of hailstones.
 A significant number of tests are taken from a large number of sample sites in each paddock.

 The percentage loss of yield calculated is effectively the amount of fruit/grain lost due to hail, divided by the amount of fruit/grain present prior to hail.From the 1 April 2017 Longfellows Insurance Brokers merged with Midland Insurance Brokers.
-We are expert in Vineyard and Winery insurance.
+We are experts in Vineyard and Winery insurance.